-In FY19, the Clemency Division of the State Board of Pardons and Paroles made more than 33,000 notifications to stakeholders regarding parole cases.
-Each notification allows for stakeholder input regarding the pending parole decision.
-The Board sends notifications required by statute and additional notifications not required by law in an effort to ensure quality parole decisions.
+In FY20, the Clemency Division of the State Board of Pardons and Paroles made more than 30,000 notifications to stakeholders regarding parole cases.
+Each notification allows the Board to receive stakeholder input regarding the pending parole decision.
+The Board sends notifications required by statute and additional notifications, not required by law, in an effort to ensure quality parole decisions.